 - Students’ STAR test scores were used to track reading levels beginning in 2012.

 - In 2017, with the help of both school districts and parent consent, student progress is tracked and monitored through existing testing within the school districts.
 However, raw test scores are not a direct measure.
 Volunteer Dr. Ruth O’Dell, a former elementary administrator and counselor, reviews scores to look at the amount of progress each student makes.

 With the arrival of COVID-19 in the spring of 2020, the Leap Frog Program faced a dual challenge: no volunteers and no students.
 Program leaders leaped into action to find other ways to service students.
 As a result, the program continues to support students’ literacy skill advancement.
 Where possible, students with internet access will connect with their tutors with video conferencing.
 Leap Frog is shipping learning materials directly to students without internet access.

-In the fall of 2020, Leap Frog plans to move into an Oxford School District building so all students can be housed in a single location.
+In the fall of 2021, Leap Frog will be moving into the Oxford School District building (the old elementary school) so all students can be housed in a single location.
 We are beyond thrilled about this opportunity.
 This will enable us to serve students better and run more efficiently.